rgiordan/zaminfluence/zaminfluence/R/README.md

 `infl[pos$infl_inds[1]] == max(infl)`.
   - `infl_cumsum`:    The cumulative sum of the sorted influences scores with the specified sign.
+  - `num_obs`:   The total number of observations in the original dataset

-QOI objects can be maniupated using functions in `influence_lib.R`.
+QOIInfluence objects can be maniupated using functions in `influence_lib.R`.

-### Signal
+### QOISignal

 A signal records a target change in a QOI.
 A signal is a list and must have
-- `qoi_name`:         The name of the quantity of interest
+- `qoi`:         The target `QOIInfluence` object
-- `signal`:         The amount to change the quantity of interest
+- `signal`:         The numerical amount to change the quantity of interest
 - `description`:    A plain language description of what the change means
+- `apip`:    An `APIP` object for this particular change.

+### APIP
-- `apip`:           The APIP for this particular change, which contains
+The APIP for a particular change, which contains
     - `n`: The number of points to remove
     - `prop`: The proportion of points to remove
-    - `inds`: The indices (in the original data order) of the data dropped in the corresponding AMIS.
+    - `inds`: The indices (in the original data order) of the data dropped in the corresponding Approximate Maximally Influential Set (AMIS).

-Currently, signals are created with `GetInferenceSignals`, which defines signals to change the sign, significance, and both sign and significance.

-Optionally, a signal may also contain:
-- `rerun`: The complete result of a re-run at the AMIS.
-- `rerun_df`: A tidy summary dataframe of the predicted and actual changes in the parameter and its confidence interval.

-# TODOs

-- Rename beta to theta everywhere
-- Consistently use "hat" or not in the names (I think no hat)
-- Document rerun objects
-- Consistently use "num" or "n" everywhere (I think num)